 Funding from towns and agencies has not been able to keep up with the rapid growth in use.
-The Chaffee Common Ground ballot measure, passed in 2018, provides some support for recreation management but can only cover the total need.
+The Chaffee Common Ground ballot measure, passed in 2018, provides some support for recreation management but cannot cover the total need.
+Common Ground funds for recreation management can be appropriated to programs and projects that protect watershed and landscape health, according to the ballot language.

 The new funds described in this section provide avenues to change the equation to support success.